 Governance, Risk, and Compliance before GRC

-The idea of Governance, Risk Management, and Compliance (GRC), has been fundamentally integrated into the idea of how a business should be run for centuries.
-While it hadn’t been officially acknowledged as a solution with a name, it was in implementation on every level across every business.
-Any policy, government law, regulation, company code of conduct, and business risk fits into the umbrella of a GRC framework even if it was never referred to as such.
+The idea of Governance, Risk Management, and Compliance (GRC) has been fundamentally integrated into the idea of how a business should be run for centuries.
+While it hadn’t been officially acknowledged as a solution with a name, it was implemented on every level across every business.
+Any policy, government law, regulation, company code of conduct, and business risk fits into the umbrella of a GRC framework, even if it was never referred to as such.
 Well before the dawn of the digital age and cloud-based technologies, bookkeeping, financial reports, company rules, and calculating risk and controls in business were standard to properly and efficiently scale an organization.
-As technologies and the size of the market grew, the need to have GRC as a tool in the marketplace was introduced in 2002 by Forrester, in the wake of multiple disasters that rocked the foundation of the world as we knew it.
+As technologies and the size of the market grew, the need to have GRC as a tool in the marketplace was introduced in 2002 by Forrester in the wake of multiple disasters that rocked the foundation of the world as we knew it.